Yes, You Can Teach English Abroad Without a College Degree!By Jennifer Collis

 1. Costa Rica

-This nature lover’s paradise packs active volcanos, rainforests full of wildlife and, of course, fabulous beaches into one tiny Central American location.
-You don’t need a degree to teach English at many language schools in Costa Rica– or throughout much of Central and South America– just TEFL certification.
-(Learn the best way to connect with TEFL jobs in this region!).
-Teach in the Central Valley of Costa Rica where the TEFL market is strongest, and enjoy spring-like temperatures most of the year.
+This nature lover’s paradise packs active volcanos, rainforests full of wildlife, and, of course, fabulous beaches into one tiny Central American location.
+You don’t need a degree to teach English at many language schools in Costa Rica– or throughout much of Central and South America– just a TEFL/TESOL certification of at least 120 hours.
+Teach in the Central Valley of Costa Rica, where the market for English teachers is strongest, and enjoy spring-like temperatures most of the year.

 5. South Korea

-I know what you’re thinking – teaching English in Korea requries a degree!
+I know what you’re thinking – teaching English in Korea requires a degree!
 Well, yes and no. For most paid positions in South Korea, teaching requirements are firm, and a four-year degree is one of those requirements.
-However, there’s an opportunity through Korea’s government-sponsored English Program in Korea (EPIK) which is open to currently enrolled college students who have completed at least 2 years of study.
-Its’ called the Teach and Learn in Korea (TaLK) Program and it offers participants 1 month of training followed by a 1-year teaching contract in a South Korean elementary school.
+However, there’s a program through Korea’s government, called the Teach and Learn in Korea (TaLK) Program, that’s open to currently enrolled college students who have completed at least 2 years of study.
+It offers participants 1 month of training followed by a 1-year teaching contract in a South Korean elementary school.
 So yes, you actually can Teach English abroad in South Korea without a degree.
 The TaLK program is currently taking applications for February 2021!

 That’s right!
-This European country is more flexible than some others when it comes to degree requirements.
-And what’s not to love about Italy, home of bucket-list cities like Milan, Venice, Rome and Florence, all with a strong demand for TEFL teachers.
-While you may not need a degree in this stunning Mediterranean teaching location, TEFL certification earned in a traditional classroom, rather than online, is often preferred.
+This European country is more flexible than some others when it comes to degree requirements, and many teachers are drawn to cities like Milan, Venice, Rome, and Florence.
+While you may not need a degree in this stunning Mediterranean teaching location, TEFL/TESOL certification is a must.

-If Eastern Europe is on your bucket list, why not get a job in Russia, home to novelists like Tolstoy and Dostoevsky and architectural wonders such as the baroque Winter Palace?
+If Eastern Europe is on your bucket list, why not set your sights on teaching English in Russia, home to novelists like Tolstoy and Dostoevsky and architectural wonders such as the baroque Winter Palace?
 Teaching jobs in striking cities like Moscow or St. Petersburg do not always require a college degree.
-You will, however, need TEFL certification, and experience is helpful, too.
-(You can even get TEFL certified in Russia!)
+You will, however, need TEFL/TESOL certification, and experience is helpful, too.

 9. Other Countries Throughout Europe

-Wait, what?
-Don’t most jobs in countries like France, Germany and the Czech Republic require a four-year degree?
+You’re probably thinking, Wait, don’t most jobs in countries like France, Germany and the Czech Republic require a four-year degree?
 Yes, they do.
-But what you may not know is that there are often short-term opportunities to teach at English to kids at immersion summer camps, and these kinds of positions don’t usually require a degree.
-Summer teaching jobs like these are a creative way to teach in a country that usually has a strict degree requirement, and the experience teaching young learners looks great on your TEFL resume, too.
+But what you may not know is that there are often short-term opportunities to teach English to kids at immersion summer camps, and these kinds of positions don’t usually require a degree.
+Summer teaching jobs like these are a creative way to teach in a country that usually has a strict degree requirement, and the experience of teaching young learners looks great on your TEFL resume, too.
 It’s not too early to plan now for summer 2021!